 The EXIT key also switches between A (upper) and B (lower) displays.
 The frequency or channel on the selected display becomes the active listening and transmit frequency or channel.

-When listening to broadcast FM, the EXIT key switches between 65-75 MHz and 76-108 MHz bands.
+There will be an arrow next to either the frequency, name, or channel number to show which band is active When listening to broadcast FM, the EXIT key switches between 65-75 MHz and 76-108 MHz bands.
+For a more in-depth explanation on how to use the menu see Chapter 5, Using The Menu System.